 - Know who you are, what you represent and what your core values are.
 Authenticity is the best thing you could ever choose to operate in!

 - After having figured out the aforementioned, know who you are serving, i.e. your audience/community.
 Who are you talking to and how do you plan on serving them?
 Have a good idea of who you are trying to attract and then LOVE your tribe/niche.

 - Develop a credible reputation by being consistent with your brand messaging.
 You cannot be everything to everyone!
 You can display different things about your other interests and pursuits, but they must all be rooted in your consistent brand messages.

 - Focus on the engagement and welcome the feedback.
 Don’t worry about vanity metrics such as likes and followers.
 Quality is better than quantity any day of the week!
-Often times your audience steers you in the direction and gives suggestion of how to enhance your content.
+Often times your audience steers you in the direction and gives suggestions of how to enhance your content.

 - Show up consistently with your content.
 If you don’t take your content seriously, no one else will.
 Fans/followers unfollow, disengage and disconnect if your content is haphazard.
 This is a marathon, not a sprint.